 This is the same as executing ziva -cut;

 Add a Field to the selected Tissue or Cloth bodies.
+Fields are used to add external forces to dynamic bodies.
 This will create a Maya Field of the specified type (Air, Drag, Gravity, etc.) and connect it to all currently selected bodies.

 This is the same thing as creating a Maya field, selecting it and the target bodies, and executing ziva -cf;